myTerminal/template-web-app-parcel/README.md

 # template-web-parcel

-A template to create web applications on Node.js with Parcel.js as the bundler [coming soon]
+A template to create web applications on Node.js with Parcel.js as the bundler [In Progress]